MrRenaud/mrrenaud/README.md

 📣 I organize the [DevDay](https://devday.be) in Belgium with a team of local developers.
 It's my way to give back to the community.

-🎼 Eventually, I spent time making music [here](https://open.spotify.com/artist/0MZQZskQHnEbgCgzJfZu65) and [there](https://soundcloud.com/morzak).
+🎼 Eventually, I spend time making music [here](https://open.spotify.com/artist/0MZQZskQHnEbgCgzJfZu65) and [there](https://soundcloud.com/morzak).

 <!--